jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) applies to any railway on, over, or across any road; or (b) limits any provision in this Act or any other Act, or any provision in any rules or regulations made under this Act or any other Act, regarding the regulation of traffic on roads; or
   (c) limits the power to make bylaws conferred on a road controlling authority under any other Act.
+(5A) See section 47D of the Local Government (Auckland Council) Act 2009, which relates to the making of bylaws and resolutions by the Auckland Council under this section.
 (6) In this section,—
   - **keeper** , in relation to a mobile or travelling shop, means the person by whom or on whose behalf any business is carried on by means of the mobile or travelling shop
   - **mobile or travelling shop** —